SolaceDev/solace-dev-codelabs/markdown/boomi-salesforce-codelab/boomi-salesforce-codelab.md

 Click on Set Server Firewall.
 In the firewall rules section create a rule that looks like this:
 ![image069](img/image069.png)

-NEGATIVE
+> aside negative
-: Because this is only a demo, we’ll let all IPs connect.
+> Because this is only a demo, we’ll let all IPs connect.
 NEVER DO THIS IN A PROD ENVIRONMENT!!!!

 Click on Save